 Long beach with gray-brown sand and pebble beach is below the edge of the archaeological zone at the edge of the bay.

 Excavations are open for inspection daily 7.30 19.30 to the summer season, and to 7.30 17.00 between c 1 31 October to May.

-At the beginning of XX century composer born in Cyprus Anastasia Guy decided to realize their cherished dream - to create a wine museum in Cyprus, because here the wine produce more than five millennia.
-Museum, it was decided to justify the family home, Anastasia, they know more than a century.
-Erimi village was chosen because it lies at the crossroads of Cyprus wine roads, connecting the center of Limassol Cyprus wine with well-known wine-producing village of Omodos and Platres.
-Another advantage in the selection of the village is the fact of its neighborhood, on the one hand, the ancient settlement of Cyprus - Sotira, where during the excavations scientists have found grape seeds (the oldest finds of the Mediterranean), and on the other hand, nearby is the village of Kolossi where It is a Crusader castle, which gave the name of the most famous and oldest in the world of wine "Commandaria".
+At the beginning of the 20th century, the native of Cyprus, composer Anastasia Guy decided to fulfill her cherished dream - to create a wine museum in Cyprus, because here wine is produced for more than five millennia.
+The museum was decided to establish in the family house of Anastasia, which they have owned for more than a century.
+The village of Erimi was chosen not accidentally, because it lies at the crossroads of the wine roads of Cyprus, linking the center of Cyprus winemaking Limassol with the famous winemaking villages Omodos and Platres.
+Another advantage in choosing this village is the fact of its neighborhood, on the one hand, with the ancient settlement of Cyprus - Sotira, where during the excavations scientists found grape stones (the most ancient find of the Mediterranean), and on the other hand, the village of Kolossi, where is the castle of the Crusaders, who gave the name to the most famous and most ancient wine in the world "Commandaria".